Most importantly, the market has encountered a significant revolution since the invention of electronic media.

 Indonesia is also the major exporter of HS heading 9606 products including pencils, crayons, pencil leads, pastels, drawing charcoals, writing or drawing chalks.
 Among the popular brands in Indonesia, Faber-Castell is well-known by Indonesians and continues to hold a sizable share in the market.

-The larger players in the market sell their products in specialized stationery and book stores, as well as in supermarkets in major business centers, which are very popular among Indonesians, who enjoy shopping.
+The large players in the Indonesia market sell their products in specialised stationery and bookstores, as well as in supermarkets and major business centres.
+These places are among the trendy shopping areas for Indonesians.

 Paper and related products are gaining demand tremendously, making this a market with great potential.
-In developing countries such as Indonesia, Thailand or the Philippines, is this is a major target industry.
-With continuing development of the educational systems, which goes along with the economic trends in these countries.
-The potential market for stationery has become very attractive.
+In developing countries such as Indonesia, Thailand and Philippines, this is a crucial market.
+With the continuing development of an educational system which is led by their improving economy, the potential of a stationery sector in these countries are far-reaching and attractive.

 In rural areas, e-commerce sales of stationery in Indonesia have remained relatively slow compared to retail sales, as sales in these areas are affected by the limited internet access.
 In urban areas, however, the online sales are slowly picking up with a great outlook, especially with the improved infrastructure and Internet speed in the future.
 Currently, retail sales are still the primary source of stationery distribution in Indonesia.

 In addition to that, due to the growing economy, falling prices, greater availability of electronic devices, increase of average income, and the booming of a middle class, e-commerce channels are developing rapidly and must be taken into account as potential business opportunities.

 Fill in the form below and we will get back with a quote and overview of the stationery sector in Indonesia.